arguseyes/argus-eyes/readme.md

 The initial idea and continued vision is a shared responsibility between Maarten Groeneweg and [Bran van der Meer](http://bran.name/).

-We strongly believe a visual regression tool should be looking for the sweet spot in collaboration between a Front-End Developer and a Test Engineer.
+We strongly believe a visual regression testing tool should be looking for the sweet spot in collaboration between a Front-End Developer and a Test Engineer.
 That’s why we started working on Argus Eyes together.

 For a list of all contributors, see the [contributor graph](https://github.com/arguseyes/argus-eyes/graphs/contributors).
 <!-- end -->